 Habit stacking, attaching new habits to existing ones, strengthens behavior patterns.
 “After I pour my morning coffee, I will do a 5-minute workout” creates a clear trigger.
 The existing habit (morning coffee) cues the new habit (workout).

 Create a pre-workout ritual that signals exercise is beginning.
-This might include changing into workout clothes, drinking a specific pre-workout beverage, playing a particular song, or performing a brief warm-up routine.
+Common elements include changing into workout clothes, drinking a specific pre-workout beverage, playing a particular song, or performing a brief warm-up routine.
 The ritual becomes a cue that prepares your mind and body for exercise.

 Reduce decision fatigue by planning workouts in advance.
 When you wake up or finish work, deciding what workout to do creates friction.
 Having a predetermined plan eliminates this decision and makes starting automatic.